rkaiser0324/DNS-Flusher/README.md

  - Windows

-   - Right click on your "Chrome" icon
+   - Right-click on your "Chrome" icon.
+If it's pinned to the taskbar, close it and do `Shift` + right-click.
-   - Choose properties
+   - Choose Properties
    - At the end of your target line add `--enable-net-benchmarking`

  - macOS